As a landlord, you must ensure your investment property meets the NSW Fit For Habitation Minimum Standards.

 - The property must contain bathroom facilities, including toilet and washing facilities, which must protect user privacy

-Once you order a PropertySafe report, one of our inspectors will be in contact within 5 business days to arrange an inspection time that suits you.
+Once you order a PropertySafe Fit for Habitation report, one of our inspectors will be in contact within 5 business days to arrange an inspection time that suits you.